 While on the subject of alienation, despite the rather diverse sets of authors and essays, I feel like there were some missing pieces still.
 It’s obvious from the title what many of the authors thought about the 2016 election and who they voted for.
 The politics were so black and white that there was no room in-between, and the discussion of what were recent events at the time seriously dates this book.
 With these sorts of books, the only readers they invite are ones looking for confirmation bias.
 With today’s political climate in the United States, this is a tragedy because it completely closes the door on discussion with the other side.

 Don’t get me wrong, I think that what was already here was pretty great.
 I see what they were going for and I appreciated it.
-I love to see discussion about politics and social issues, but I worry when the tone leans too far toward one extreme it only invites backlash from the other extreme.
+I love to see discussions about politics and social issues, but I worry when the tone leans too far toward one extreme it only invites backlash from the other extreme.
 It’s a difficult balancing act between maintaining one’s own core beliefs while also trying to open discussion with the other side so that perhaps they could engage in the conversation and, ideally, listen and have their own perceptions changed.

 But I digress, despite the complaints I had about the book, I found it to be a pretty quick and enjoyable read.
 It gives a voice to groups of women that aren’t often heard in the greater narrative of the feminist movement.
 The experiences of these many women enrich that narrative and there’s a lot we can all learn from each other especially in these troubling times.